11 Costly Yet Common Mistakes Companies Make with New Office Space

 - Function (what purpose does it serve?,

 - Portability (can you move it if you want/need to?).

 #6 Punting on planning the guest/visitor experience

+The post-move use cases tend to be overlooked because designing a new office is an exhausting experience.
 From the technical iPad check-in to the college mini fridge in the entryway, walking through this is pretty important.
-Yet, it always gets lost in the shuffle towards the end, which is usually too late.

 Why does this happen?
-On top of simply not knowing, it’s usually not anyone’s specific responsibility, nobody is accountable for it.
-It also tends to happen when the project team is understaffed and people are stretched too thin to worry about all the details.
+On top of simply not knowing, it’s usually not assigned to anyone specifically as their responsibility — nobody is accountable for it.
+It tends to happen when the project team is understaffed and people are stretched too thin to worry about all the details (demand has exceeded resources).